o3de/sig-graphics-audio/testing-guidance/Atom-Automation-Strategy.md

 Risks
 -----

-limited GPU capacity for test automation.
+Limited GPU capacity for test automation.
 Fewer tests can run on null renderer since actually rendering output is the ultimate objective of a render pipeline.

 Editor Python Bindings (Hydra) tests are dependent on UX consistency for may of their functions.
 Changes like the removal of non-uniform scaling can introduce failures in existing automation.